9spokes/open-platform-docs/source/index.html.md

 ### Error Response

-API requests that could not be processed will carry an HTTP code that is greater than `399` and a body similar to the structure below:
+API requests that could not be processed will carry an HTTP code that is greater than `399` and a body similar to the structure shown here.

+> An error response.  `message` contains the error string

 ```json
 {